FROM THE BARN THEATRE ARCHIVE

 Top Person @ 12 O'ClockPerson @ 2 O'ClockPerson @ 5 O'ClockPerson @ 7 O'ClockPerson @ 9 O'ClockCentre Heart

-Equality, Diversity & Inclusion Statement
+Diversity, Equality & Inclusion Statement

 At the Barn we are committed to promoting equality and challenging discrimination in all its forms.
-We strive to create a safe and inclusive environment for all members of the cast and creative team, regardless of their race, ethnicity, disability, sexual orientation or gender identity and will not tolerate any form of discrimination or harassment.
+We strive to create a safe and inclusive environment for all members of the cast and creative team, regardless of their race, ethnicity, disability, sexual orientation or gender identity and will work to prevent any form of discrimination or harassment within our organisation.

 Part 1, 18th Jan 8pm